oncampus/moodle-local_oc_calendarcleanup/README.md

 # OC Calendarcleanup #

-Pluginname: Local_oc_calendarcleanup
-Moodle has no function to clean up the calendar of old entries.
-Since the calendar quickly becomes full, this can affect Moodle's performance.
+Moodle does not automatically clean up old calendar entries.
+Since the calendar quickly becomes full, this can affect Moodle's performance, especially since the calendar block is widely used.
-The plugin is a cronjob that checks the calendar according to old entries and deletes old calendar entries.
-The cronjob runs for a predefined time.

 ## Overview

-- Old calendar entries are deleted in the background
-- The frequency of how often the cronjob should run can be set in the site administrate /admin/settings.php?section=local_oc_calendarcleanup
-- Check every calendar entry
-- Check whether the user exists

-### Admin view

-- Only the admin can change the settings
-- The deletion date can be entered under /admin/settings.php?section=local_oc_calendarcleanup
-- The admin can immediately toast the cronjob via Scheduled tasks
-- The admin can check the logs via Scheduled tasks
+The plugin checks the calendar for old entries.
+They are only deleted if the starttime and duration of the event added together are older than what is configured as a retention time in the settings.php

+This also works for events that were created by users that are themselves already deleted.

 ## Installing via uploaded ZIP file ##